 If you are buying individual tickets, or you are traveling within one country in Europe, use these individual websites for reference:

 Since the UK isn’t a Eurail participant country, this is the pass you would purchase to travel between England, Scotland, and Wales.

 In my opinion, it’s almost always too expensive for what its worth, but the countryside is absolutely beautiful.
 If you feel like living your Harry Potter off to Hogwarts dream, a train ticket in the U.K is worth the splurge.
 If you’re on a budget, check Megabus and other cheap ways of travel instead!

 Unlike the Britrail pass, it’s almost always worth buying the SwissRail pass.
 This is a pass you can use to travel around Switzerland; point-to-point tickets in Switzerland are expensive.
 The pass allows you to use the train on small journeys in between the smaller villages as well.

 Below I have highlighted the advantages of traveling Europe by train, and why you should choose a train over air travel.

 The coolest part about taking the train is that you are not confined to the main cities.
 The railway network connects even the smallest European towns, so you can get a bit off the beaten path without having to rent a car.

 Most passes allow you to hop on a train at a moment’s notice.
 While some trains require a reservation (like most overnight excursions), most of them do not require you to book ahead.
 You can show up at the train station and hop on, unlike flying or renting a car, which generally requires a reservation far in advance.

 This is a fun way to travel Europe because you can travel without a plan.
-You never know who you are going to meet in your hostel or at the bars!
+You never know who you are going to meet while staying in hostels around Europe (or at the bars)!
 Because European cities are so well connected, you can easily make detours and changes to your itinerary with a rail pass.